mrdatawolf/inside_out_monitor/ARCHITECTURE.md

 - ✅ Wireless signal strength display
 - ✅ Client detail view with connection history
 - ✅ Statistics overview (total clients, connected, wired/wireless)
+- ✅ **Clickable stat cards** - Click any stat card to filter the client list:
+  - **Total Clients** - Resets all filters to show all clients
+  - **Connected** - Shows only currently connected clients (toggle on/off)
+  - **Disconnected** - Shows only disconnected clients (toggle on/off)
+  - **Wired** - Shows only wired connected clients (toggle on/off)
+  - **Wireless** - Shows only wireless connected clients (toggle on/off)
+  - Active filters are highlighted with blue border and shadow
+  - Filters combine with text search for powerful filtering

 ### Database Schema